maxwellfoley/qihardware.org/guide/fullnode-helloworld.md

 You can use any type of wallet, online/offline, software/hardware.

-A lot of users use SPV wallet today. so you don't need to wait a long time to

-synchronize all the database.
+A lot of users use SPV wallet today, so you don't need to wait a long time to synchronize the entire database.

 - [Bitpay payment test](https://bitpay.com/docs/testing)